 The Silo Ridge Resort Community site contains 18 separate soil groups.
 The following table provides a summary of the specific limitations for each soil unit within the project areasite.
-The construction limitation designations of ""slight", "", "moderate" and ""severe" refer to level of engineering which may be necessary to develop on a particular soil type.
-Soils with ""slight" limitations are generally favorable for development and any limitations are easily overcome.
-Soils with ""severe" limitations.
+The construction limitation designations of ""slight", "", "moderate" and "severe" refer to level of engineering which may be necessary to develop on a particular soil type.
+Soils with "slight" limitations are generally favorable for development and any limitations are easily overcome.
+Soils with ""moderate" or "severe" limitations (15-30% slopes or greater) require special considerations.
 The first consideration is avoidance of steep slope restrictions in full compliance with Town of Amenia's Zoning law.
-If full compliance is not attainable, the amount of steep slope to be impacted should be minimized to the maximum extent practicable and the areas to be disturbed mitigated by special design and engineering to -minimize the impacts during and after construction, particularly upon the streams and waterbodies on the Silo Ridge Sitesite.
+If full compliance is not attainable, the amount of steep slope to be impacted should be minimized to the maximum extent practicable and the areas to be disturbed mitigated by special design and engineering to minimize the impacts during and after construction, particularly upon the streams and waterbodies on the Silo Ridge Sitesite.